 People who don’t really know me might be surprised at what a seething mass of anger boils beneath this hugely tolerant exterior.
 All sorts of things get me going, but most of the time I keep a lid on it and only those closest to me realise that not everything’s as calm as it seems.
-And then, just occasionally, I erupt.
+And then, just occasionally, I explode.

 OK, I exaggerate a little, but like most people, there are people or situations that make me want to scream, shout or worse.
 Somewhere along the way however, I bought into the belief that although doing so may provide temporary relief, it’s unlikely to help in the long run.
 Giving into negative emotions and acting out my anger risks permanent damage to relationships and my overall credibility.

 When overcome with strong emotions, you can always try the familiar formula of taking a deep breath and counting to ten, whether literally or metaphorically.
 The idea is that this gives you time to regain emotional control and start engaging the analytical part of the brain, which can help keep those troubling outbursts in check.

 Timing however is all important.
 I remember one unfortunate incident early in my career, where I left it far too late.
 Someone in a group I was training kept cutting across me with questions which I felt had nothing to do with the session in hand.
 Incandescent with rage, I finally stopped the session, told the individual the effect his behaviour was having on me and that I needed to take a few minutes out to regain my composure.
 Well, that’s my memory of what I did – in reality my exit was probably far less coherent.
 It actually took me well over an hour to calm down again, leaving the colleague I was working with to do a brilliant job of retrieving the situation.

 Over the years I like to think I’ve developed a touch more emotional intelligence.
 Psychology Today summarises this as:

 - The ability to identify your own emotions and those of others